jhuopsys/spring2024/assign/assign00.md

 to the kernel), the kernel will simply finish up.
 This is a little boring.

-You task is to add a tiny kernel shell to Pintos so that when no command line argument is passed, it will run this shell interactively.
+Your task is to add a tiny kernel shell to Pintos so that when no command line argument is passed, it will run this shell interactively.
 Note that this is a kernel-level shell.
 In later projects, you will be enhancing the user program and file system parts of Pintos, at which point you